We begin accepting applications for the 2016 – 2017 academic year in September 2015.

 The application deadline for the 2014 – 2015 academic year is Thursday, December 31st, 2015 at 5PM CST.

 Applicants are no longer required to submit hard copies of their application materials; applicants should simply submit the following components via the online application system, Apply Yourself .
-If you are unable to submit letters of recommendation electronically, they can be mailed to the address below, but hard copy versions are not required.
 The French recording (if applicable) should be sent to the same address, if not emailed electronically.

 Application materials, including electronic transmissions, must be received by the Department of French and Italian by 5PM CST December 31, 2013.
 Due to possible delays in the mail, we suggest you send the supplementary materials well in advance of the deadline.
 The selection process usually lasts until mid-April.
 Offers of admission are made each spring.